lhbikos/ReC_Psychometrics/docs/04-Validity.md

 In the educational/achievement context, content validation seeks to ensure the items on an exam are appropriate for the content domain being assessed.

 A **table of specifications** is a two-way chart which indicates the instructionally relevant learning tasks to be measured.
-Percentages in the table indicate the relative degree of emphasis that each content area
+Percentages in the table indicate the relative degree of emphasis that each content area.

 Let's imagine that I was creating a table of specifications for items on a quiz for this very chapter.
 The columns represent the types of outcomes we might expect.
 The American Psychological Association often talks about *KSAs* (knowledge, skills, attitudes), so I will utilize those as a framework.
 You'll notice that the number of items and percentages do not align mathematically.
 Because, in the exam, I would likely weight application items (e.g., "work the problem") more highly than knowledge items (e.g., multiple choice, true/false), the relative weighting may differ.